 Background

-The white-clawed crayfish is Britain’s only native species of crayfish.
+The white-clawed crayfish (Austropotamobius pallipes) is Britain’s only native species of crayfish.
 It will occupy a variety of habitats including streams, rivers, brooks, reservoirs and water-filled quarries.
-Although abundant in some waterbodies, the white-clawed crayfish has seen a dramatic decline in population in recent decades, primarily due to the presence of non-native species, including the North American signal crayfish that can carry a disease known as ‘crayfish plague’.
+Although abundant in some waterbodies, the white-clawed crayfish has seen a dramatic decline in population in recent decades, primarily due to the presence of non-native species, including the North American signal crayfish (Pacifastacus leniusculus) that can carry a disease known as ‘crayfish plague’.
+Due to the risk of spreading disease, EMEC practice strict biosecurity standard in all our fieldwork.

-Due to the decline in white-clawed crayfish numbers, it is now listed on Schedule 5 of the Wildlife and Countryside Act 1981 (as amended) and is also included in Appendix III of the Bern Convention and Annexes II and V of the European Habitats and Species Directive.
+Due to the decline in white-clawed crayfish numbers, it is now listed on Schedule 5 of the Wildlife and Countryside Act 1981 (as amended) and is also included in Appendix III of the Bern Convention and Annexes II and V of the European Habitats and Species Directive (as amended) 20, as well as other legislation relating to rivers and fisheries.
 It is also a Priority Species under the UK Post-2010 Biodiversity Framework.
 Therefore, if development works are proposed within, or in close proximity to a suitable waterbody, it is important to determine if white-clawed crayfish are present and whether the proposed works will impact on the species.

 Timing

-White-clawed crayfish surveys can be carried out between July and September inclusively.
+White-clawed crayfish surveys can be carried out between July and September inclusively, avoiding suboptimal winter months and spring/autumn when crayfish carry eggs and young.
 A torchlight survey may be undertaken between April and June; however, other survey techniques are not advised during this period as it is likely to cause harm to the juvenile crayfish.
+Environmental DNA (eDNA) surveys can be carried out between April and October inclusive, when crayfish are likely to be most active.

 Methodology